-Building administration sends a weekly email, The Dows Lane Buzz.
-This weekly communication contains information about upcoming events for our school and community.
+Building administration sends a weekly email, Dows Lane Buzz.
+This weekly communication includes information about upcoming events for our school and community.
 This is sent home via the email address in our Eschool system.
 Please contact the main office if you are not receiving this weekly communication.

 A District email newsletter is sent out weekly.
 This newsletter provides valuable and timely district communication, inclusive of budget, Board of Education topics, committee agendas and more.
 Please be sure you are receiving these emails as well.

 Vital information is contained in our district calendar related to days off, school events and important reminders.
 You may now sync your phone with the Irvington Google Calendar!

 The role of the PTSA class parent is to help coordinate special activities.
 Class parents are selected by PTSA vice presidents each year.
 Questions and comments regarding classroom policy and individual issues should not be directed to class parents, but rather should be addressed by appropriate school staff.
 One class parent per grade is designated as the grade level parent.
 You will be asked to provide your email address to class parents at the Open House event in September.

 Parent Advisory Council (PAC):

 The Parent Advisory Council meets monthly with the building principal and assistant principal to discuss school events and any topics related to school programs.
 You may share your topics or questions for discussion to members of your PAC or class parents.
 The members of the PAC Committee are PTSA vice presidents for the K-3 school and grade level parents.
 We value this committee and the collaborative work done to support Dows Lane.

 The Irvington NY PTSA is a volunteer, nonprofit organization that supports and advocates for our schools, our community and for the well-being and achievement of every student in our district.